Faces/Houses task (FHT)

 What participants see before taking the task

-In this task, you are shown multiple images and are asked to indicate whether you see a face or a house.
+In this task, you will view images and quickly indicate whether you see a face or a house, highlighting visual perception differences between faces and objects.

 What participants see after taking the task